Northwestern University: Education

-Northwestern is known for its focus on interdisciplinary education, extensive research output, and collaborative student culture.
-The university provides instruction in over 200 formal academic concentrations, including various dual degree programs.
-The four-year, full-time undergraduate program comprises the majority of enrollments at the university.
-Although there is no university-wide core curriculum, a foundation in the liberal arts and sciences are required for all majors; individual degree requirements are set by the faculty of each school.
+The university provides instruction in over 200 formal academic concentrations, 124 undergraduate programs, and 145 graduate and professional programs, including various dual degree programs.
+Although there is no university-wide core curriculum, a foundation in the liberal arts and sciences, sometimes referred as distribution requirements, are required for all majors; individual degree requirements are set by the faculty of each school.
 The university heavily emphasizes interdisciplinary learning, with 72% of undergrads combining two or more areas of study.
 Northwestern's full-time undergraduate and graduate programs operate on an approximately 10-week academic quarter system with the academic year beginning in late September and ending in early June.
 Under the regular academic calendar, each quarter contains a four-day Reading Period in between the end of classes and the beginning of finals.
 Undergraduates typically take four courses each quarter and twelve courses in an academic year and are required to complete at least twelve quarters on campus to graduate.
 Northwestern offers honors, accelerated, and joint degree programs in medicine, science, mathematics, engineering, and journalism.
 The comprehensive doctoral graduate program has high coexistence with undergraduate programs.

+The most popular and prominent majors at Northwestern in 2021 include communication, journalism, engineering, computer science, mathematics, statistics, biological sciences, physics, and chemistry.
+It is also prominent in law and medicine.
+Northwestern is accredited by the Higher Learning Commission and the respective national professional organizations for chemistry, psychology, business, education, journalism, music, engineering, law, and medicine.
+Northwestern conferred 2,190 bachelor's degrees, 3,272 master's degrees, 565 doctoral degrees, and 444 professional degrees in 2012–2013.
+Since 1951, Northwestern has awarded 520 honorary degrees.
+Northwestern also has chapters of academic honor societies such as Phi Beta Kappa (Alpha of Illinois), Eta Kappa Nu, Tau Beta Pi, Eta Sigma Phi (Beta chapter), Lambda Pi Eta, and Alpha Sigma Lambda (Alpha chapter).

-Despite being a mid-sized university, Northwestern maintains a relatively low student-to-faculty ratio of 6:1.
+Northwestern maintains a student-to-faculty ratio of 6:1.
+77% of the classes have less than 20 students while 5.5% of the classes have more than 50 students.

+Libraries and museums

+The Northwestern library system consists of four libraries on the Evanston campus including the Main University Library, the Boas Mathematics Library, Mudd Library, and the original library building, Deering Library; three libraries on the Chicago campus; and the library affiliated with Garrett-Evangelical Theological Seminary.
+Northwestern Libraries host a total of 8,198,268 printed or electronic volumes.
+In addition, its libraries contain 229,198 maps, 211,127 audio files, 103,377 printed journals, 196,716 electronic journals, 91,334 movies or videos, 36,989 manuscripts, 4.6 million microforms, and almost 99,000 periodicals.
+The University Library is the 14th-largest university library in North America based on total number of titles held.

+Collections and sections

+Among the library's collection and sections are: